-Nutro Max canned dog food receives the Advisor’s second-tier rating of 4 stars.
+Nutro Max canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The Nutro Max product line includes 7 canned dog foods, seven claimed to meet AAFCO nutrient profiles for adult maintenance and one for all life stages (Puppy).
+The Nutro Max product line includes six canned dog foods, five claimed to meet AAFCO nutrient profiles for adult maintenance and one for all life stages (Puppy).

 The following is a list of recipes available at the time of this review.

 - Nutro Max Adult Beef and Rice Dinner